jaevespinoza/pomodoro/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and npm installed on your development machine.
+- Node.js (v18.17.1) and yarn installed on your development machine.
 - Vite as your build tool.

 ## Getting Started